chithanh12/nna/README.md

 ```
 I'd like to talk about three basic investment options.

 First, you can buy shares.
-You then become a shareholder, that is, part owner of a company.
-When the company makes a profit, the shareholders get a share of that profit.
+You then become a shareholder,
+ that is, part owner of a company.
+When the company
+ makes a profit, the shareholders get a share of that profit.
 This payment is called a dividend.
-The price of shares can go up or down, so there is no guarantee you can make a profit when you sell your shares.
-However, share prices can rise a lot, so you can make a lot of money.
+The price of shares can go up or down,
+so there is no guarantee you can make a profit
+ when you sell your shares.
+However,
+share prices can rise a lot, so you can make a lot of money.

 Bonds are another type of investment.
-When you buy a bond, you are lending your money to a company, or sometimes to a government.
-In return, they agree to pay you a fixed rate of interest on your money.
-In addition, you get your capital back on a certain date in the future.
+When you buy a bond, you are lending your
+money to a company, or sometimes to a government.
+ In return, they agree to pay you a fixed rate
+ of interest on your money.
+In addition,
+you get your capital back on a certain date
+in the future.
 This is called the date when the bond matures.
  There is little risk here, but the returns are quite low.

 Finally, you can invest in a mutual fund.
 This is a collection of shares and bonds.
 You put your money together with money from other investors.
-It is sometimes called an open-end fund, because new investors can join the fund at any time.
-You pay a financial professional, a fund manager, to handle your investment.
-The fund manager decides what shares and bonds to buy and sell.
-There isn't a predictable rate of return.
+It is sometimes called an open-end fund,
+ because new investors can join the fund at any time.
+ You pay a financial professional, a fund manager,
+ to handle your investment.
+The fund manager decides
+ what shares and bonds to buy and sell.
+There isn't a predictable
+ rate of return.
 Your earnings change from day to day.
 ```

 #### Task 14 - It kha nang ra thi
 ```
-Russia's President Vladimir Putin has warned Turkey that it would pay for the downing of
+Russia's President Vladimir Putin has warned
+Turkey that it would pay for the downing of
 one of its warplanes on Tuesday.
-This comes after two Turkish F-16 fighter jets shot down a Russian Su-24, saying the Russian jet was flying over Turkish airspace.
+ This comes after two Turkish F-16 fighter
+jets shot down a Russian Su-24, saying the Russian
+jet was flying over Turkish airspace.
 Moscow denies this and said its plane was over Syrian airspace.
-Turkey has warned Russia several times before after Russian planes flew over Turkish territory.
-Turkey said its fighter pilots warned the Russian pilots 10 times before they fired missiles at them.
+Turkey has warned Russia several times
+before after Russian planes flew over Turkish territory.
+Turkey said its fighter pilots warned the
+Russian pilots 10 times before they fired missiles at them.

-However, the Russian pilot who survived the shooting said he received no warnings at all and that he was not flying over Turkish airspace.
-Russia said the shooting was planned beforehand.President Putin has advised all Russians to avoid going to Turkey.
-He has also said Russia would cut many economic ties with Turkey.
-Several major Russian holiday firms have removed packages to Turkey.
-This could hurt Turkey as 4.4 million Russians go there on vacation each year.
-Russian Prime Minister Dmitry Medvedev said a number of big joint projects between the two countries would be stopped.
-In addition, Turkish companies with strong trading ties to Russia will also face more difficult trading conditions.
+However, the Russian pilot who survived
+the shooting said he received no warnings
+at all and that he was not flying over Turkish airspace.
+Russia said the shooting was planned beforehand.
+President Putin has advised all Russians to
+ avoid going to Turkey.
+He has also said Russia
+would cut many economic ties with Turkey.
+Several major Russian holiday firms have
+removed packages to Turkey.
+This could hurt Turkey as 4.4 million Russians
+ go there on vacation each year.
+Russian Prime Minister Dmitry Medvedev
+said a number of big joint projects between
+the two countries would be stopped.
+In addition,
+Turkish companies with strong trading ties
+to Russia will also face more difficult trading conditions.
-Turkey imports almost all of its energy from Russia, including 60% of its gas and 35% of its oil.
-Russia is also due to build Turkey's first nuclear power station, which is a $20 billion project.This is Cynthia Hitz reporting from Pennsylvania in the United States.
+Turkey imports almost all of its energy
+from Russia, including 60% of its gas and 35%
+of its oil.
+Russia is also due to build
+Turkey's first nuclear power station,
+which is a $20 billion project.
+This is Cynthia Hitz reporting from Pennsylvania in the United States.
 ```

 #### Task 15  - (It kha nang ra thi)
 ```
 Hello, passengers of Flight 17 bound for Caracas.
-With stops in Atlanta and Miami, the departure gate has been changed to 30B.
-Also, there will be a slight departure delay due to inclement weather outside.
-The ground crew is in the process of de-icing the wings in preparation for departure.
-It also looks like the flight is slightly overbooked, so we are offering complimentary round-trip tickets to a few passengers who are willing to take a later flight.
+With stops in Atlanta and Miami, the departure
+gate has been changed to 30B.
+Also,
+there will be a slight departure delay due to
+inclement weather outside.
+The ground crew is
+in the process of de-icing the wings in preparation
+ for departure.
+It also looks like the flight
+is slightly overbooked, so we are offering
+complimentary round-trip tickets to a few
+passengers who are willing to take a later flight.
 We should be boarding about a quarter to the hour.
 Thank you for your patience.
 ```

 #### Task 16 (Co kha nang ra thi)
 ```
 Basically, we are split into six line divisions.
-The first of these, the banking division, consists of three geographic groups.
+The first of these, the banking division,
+consists of three geographic groups.

 Group 1, the Americas, Group 2, Europe, and Group 3, Africa, Asia, and the Middle East.
 All these groups offer a range of international banking services.

-Second, there's the private banking division, which serves consumers in the domestic and international markets.
+Second, there's the private banking division,
+which serves consumers in the domestic and international markets.

-Third, the treasurer's division has a wide spread of operations which includes investment portfolio management, commercial paper, government, and municipal bonds, foreign exchange, bullion, and public finance.
+Third, the treasurer's division has a
+ wide spread of operations which includes
+investment portfolio management, commercial paper,
+ government, and municipal bonds, foreign exchange, bullion, and public finance.

-Fourth, there's the administrative division, which covers administrative services as well as personnel, premises, and economic analysis.
+Fourth, there's the administrative division,
+ which covers administrative services as well as
+ personnel, premises, and economic analysis.

-Fifth, the financial and information systems divisions includes the comptroller's department, the corporate tax department, and the systems and data processing department.
+Fifth, the financial and information
+ systems divisions includes the comptroller's
+department, the corporate tax department, and the
+ systems and data processing department.

-And then finally, the corporate planning division includes strategic planning and credit policy and administration.
+And then finally, the corporate planning
+division includes strategic planning and
+credit policy and administration.
 ```

 #### Task 17 - Co kha nang ra thi
 ```
-1. Chúng tôi đã nhận được của họ một đơn đặt hàng vào ngày 8 tháng 3 nhưng đành từ chối vì họ đặt hàng quá đột ngột.
+1. Chúng tôi đã nhận được của họ một đơn đặt
+hàng vào ngày 8 tháng 3 nhưng đành từ
+chối vì họ đặt hàng quá đột ngột.
-2. Các ngân hàng nhận tiền gửi từ những người có tiền để dành.
+2. Các ngân hàng nhận tiền gửi
+từ những người có tiền để dành.
-3. Mọi việc xem ra đã rõ rành rành có tranh luận tiếp cũng không còn ý nghĩa gì.
+3. Mọi việc xem ra đã rõ rành rành
+có tranh luận tiếp cũng không còn ý nghĩa gì.
 4. Tỷ giá của bảng Anh hôm nay là bao nhiêu
-5. Chúng tôi muốn xử lý yêu cầu bồi thường này bằng hòa giải.
+5. Chúng tôi muốn xử lý yêu
+cầu bồi thường này bằng hòa giải.
-6. Nói về chất lượng thì hiện không có sản phẩm nào sánh được với chúng tôi
+6. Nói về chất lượng thì hiện không
+có sản phẩm nào sánh được với chúng tôi
 7. Chữ ký của anh phải giống với chữ ký mẫu
-8. Số tiền đó đã được ghi vào bên có trong tài khoản của chị
+8. Số tiền đó đã được ghi vào bên
+có trong tài khoản của chị
 9. Kinh doanh chứng khoán là nghề của ông ấy
 10. Chúng tôi định đặt một lô hàng lớn ở chỗ các ông
 ```

 #### Task 18 - Co kha nang ra thi
 ```
-1. Consumer spending is 70% of the economic activity in the United States.
+1. Consumer spending is 70% of the economic
+activity in the United States.
-2. But consumer confidence, a measure of trust in the economy fell unexpectedly this month.
+2. But consumer confidence, a measure of
+trust in the economy fell unexpectedly this month.
 3. Jobs have continued to disappear though at slower rates.
-4. Record numbers of Americans are in danger of losing their homes and the days of easy credit are gone.
+4. Record numbers of Americans are in
+danger of losing their homes and
+the days of easy credit are gone.
-5. The Treasury Department says lending failed for a fifth month at banks that received government aid.
+5. The Treasury Department says lending
+failed for a fifth month at banks
+that received government aid.
-6. Still, some economists say other signs in the economy show that the recession is over already or will be soon.
+6. Still, some economists say other signs
+in the economy show that the recession is over already or will be soon.
 7. Then the question is how fast or how slow will the recovery be.
 ```

 #### Task 19 - Co kha nang ra thi
 ```
-On Wednesday, President Obama proposed major changes to rebuild government supervision of the financial industry.
-The current economic downturn grew out of a culture of irresponsible lending and borrowing and a failure of the entire system, he said.
+On Wednesday, President Obama proposed major changes
+to rebuild government supervision of the financial industry.
+The current economic downturn grew out of
+a culture of irresponsible lending and
+ borrowing and a failure of the entire system, he said.
-He says a new system is needed to meet the speed and complexity of a 21st century global
+He says a new system is needed to meet
+the speed and complexity of a 21st century global
 economy.
-One goal is to increase supervision of big companies whose failure could threaten the financial system.
-The Federal Reserve would gain new powers.
-The idea is to identify troubled companies early.
+One goal is to increase supervision
+of big companies whose failure could threaten
+the financial system.
+The Federal Reserve
+would gain new powers.
+The idea is to identify
+troubled companies early.
 ```

 #### Task 20
 ```
-Two recent economic reports warn that although the world economy is growing, complicating issues like lower oil prices and conflict could hurt progress.
-The International Monetary Fund, or IMF, has reduced its prediction for world economic growth from 3.8 to 3.5 percent.
+Two recent economic reports warn that although
+the world economy is growing, complicating issues
+like lower oil prices and conflict could hurt progress.
+The International Monetary Fund, or IMF,
+has reduced its prediction for world
+economic growth from 3.8 to 3.5 percent.
 That is still an improvement over 2014.
-But the international lender says some major economies are facing economic struggles.
-The price of oil is about half of what it was last June.
-The IMF's chief economist, Olivier Blanchard, says lower oil prices have helped many major economies, but investment has dropped in oil-exporting countries.
-U.N. economists predict growth this year will be 3.1 percent.
-They point out that crises like the Ebola outbreak in West Africa and conflict in Ukraine could hurt a world economy, showing signs of improvement.
+ But the international lender says some major
+economies are facing economic struggles.
+The price of oil is about half of what
+ it was last June.
+The IMF's chief economist,
+Olivier Blanchard, says lower oil prices
+have helped many major economies,
+ but investment has dropped in oil-exporting
+countries.
+U.N. economists predict growth
+this year will be 3.1 percent.
+They point out
+that crises like the Ebola outbreak in
+West Africa and conflict in Ukraine could
+ hurt a world economy, showing signs of improvement.
 ```

 #### Task 21